PatatesIDracs/3DGameEngine/README.md

 [R] Activate scale guizmo
 To save a scene go to File->Save and input the name of the new file, and finally click Save
 To load a scene go to File->Load select a file (the selected file will be displayed below) and click load
+Use the same method to load files from assets window (only meshes(.mjope) and scenes (.jope) can be loaded)
+Meshes will be loaded as a GameObject with a Mesh component (plus a mesh renderer to render it)
+To switch from console or assets window click on the buttons at the bottom of the screen, the selected mode will be highlighted
 Open the tabs in the properties window to open the gameobject components options
 Camera culling is calculated with the MainCamera by default assigned to the camera created in the default scene, to see all objects in the scene select the camera and turn off the main camera button, this will deactivate the camera culling for that camera and all objects will be visible
+Click on File->Load_default_scene to clean the scene

 **FPS movement**
 [W] move forwards